quarantyne/quarantyne/README.md

 __TL;DR__ Quarantyne is a reverse-proxy that looks for signs of fraudulent behavior in web traffic.
-If detected, fraud is labelled in real-time via HTTP request headers injection, like `X-Quarantyne-Labels: FAS,HDR`, for your HTTP service behind Quarantyne to use.
+If detected, the fraudulent act is labelled in real-time via HTTP request headers injection, like `X-Quarantyne-Labels: FAS,HDR` for your HTTP service(s) running behind Quarantyne to incorporate, like not triggering analytics or flagging an order for second-review.

 - [Requirements](#requirements)
 - [Quick Run](#quick-run)